Hans Georg von Mackensen: Personal life

+Later life and death

 He nevertheless retained his position as a general in the SS.
 That was the capacity in which he participated at the Group Leaders' congress, held during the first week of October 1943 in the city hall at Posen (the German name for Poznań).
 He was thereby able to hear for himself the first of the subsequently infamous Posen speeches delivered by Himmler.

-In May 1945 he was captured by French forces, held as a prisoner of war till April 1946.
-Mackensen's efforts to pressure the Italians to hand over the Jews living in the Italian occupied zone of France led to being considered a possible war criminal by the French authorities; only the fact that the Italians had refused all of his requests saved him being indicted as a war criminal.
+In May 1945 he was captured by French forces and held as a prisoner of war till April 1946.
+Mackensen's efforts to pressure the Italians to hand over the Jews living in the Italian-occupied zone of France led to his being considered a possible war criminal by the French authorities; only the fact that the Italians had refused all of his requests saved him from being indicted as a war criminal.
 Following his release he remained in the French occupation zone, dying in a Konstanz hospital on 28 September 1947.
 He had been a top official at the German Foreign Ministry in 1938, at the time of the German invasion of Czechoslovakia.
-He had been scheduled to appear at a forthcoming trial as a witness on German-Italian negotiations during the build up to that invasion.
+He had been scheduled to appear at a forthcoming trial as a witness on German-Italian negotiations during the build-up to that invasion.
 His death from lung cancer meant that he was spared the court appearance.